FazioNico/simple-es6-front-ent-stack/README.md

   * Production and Development builds (Uglify /Sourcemaps)

 ## Usage
-  Before to use, you need Node.js and npm.
+  Before to use, you need Node.js, bower and npm.
 You should also have git installed.
   * 1: Clone the repository (or download the ZIP file)
   * 2: Install project dependencies with `$ npm install`
   * 3: Install Bower dependencies with `$ npm start`